davidgeller/hodor/README.md

 # hodor
-Node.js application for Raspberry Pi to manage a garage door using multiple codes.
-Utilizes a 4x4 keypad for code entry, Twilio for sending SMS alerts and a one channel relay for activating a garage door.
+Node.js application for Raspberry Pi to manage a garage door using multiple entry codes and availability times and days.
+Utilizes a 4x4 keypad for code entry, Twilio for sending SMS alerts and a one channel relay for activating a garage door (can easily be modified to control multiple relays and multiple doors).
+Also utilizes the Raspberry Pi GPIO library for node.js by Jonathan Perkin (https://github.com/jperkin/node-rpio).